garrandall/popular-music-data/tracks/pop-style-drake-the-throne.md

 Throne is back up in it, aye
 In the field like Emmitt, aye, y'all get so offended, aye I be blacking out, I ain't backing out
-Jay about his business, and I'mma let you finish but I...
-I just, I just, I just, I just wanna rock your body Take you to the garage and do some karate
+Jay about his business, and I'mma let you finish but I I just, I just, I just, I just wanna rock your body Take you to the garage and do some karate
 Chop it, chop it, chop it, chop it sipping sake